MLHale/nebraska-gencyber-modules/building_a_server/lesson-plan.md

 ### Learning Facilitation

 #### Warm up Activity
-Students will start by using paper and post it notes to get a physical conception of a REST API.
+Students will start by using paper and post-it notes to get a physical conception of a REST API.

 #### Focused Activity
 Students will use POSTMAN rest client to connect to the little bits api and make GET and POST requests.